 And then I learned how to cut the metal springs inside the old retired RV mattress using an angle grinder (Flex) so that it could fit into the shop dumpster – that was some serious fun! 🙂

 And, ‘Wow!’ was it a happy reunion!
 The motorhome Looks.
 Great.
-I’m talking, making-me-fall-in-love-P1010936with-her, Capital-G Great.
+I’m talking, making-me-fall-in-love-with-her, Capital-G Great.
 This is the moment that I’ve been waiting for…I’m now starting to feel proud as a motorhome owner.

 And the wet-dog smell is better too; I have hope that we can actually rid ourselves of it at some point!